zendframework/zend-expressive-authentication-oauth2/docs/book/grant/implicit.md

 - `response_type` = token;
 - `client_id` with the client’s ID;
 - `redirect_uri` with the client redirect URI.
-This parameter is optional, but if not send the user will be redirected to a pre-registered redirect URI;
+This parameter is optional, if not, the user will be redirected to a pre-registered redirect URI;
 - `scope` with a space-delimited list of requested scope permissions;
 - `state` with a CSRF token.
 This parameter is optional but highly recommended.
   You can store the value of CSRF token in the user’s session to be validated